Fifth Meeting:

 c.
 Type of households

 d.
-Level of education of chief of household or other criteria(for example average of occupied persons).
+Level of education of chief of household or other criteria(for

 e.
 Age of occupied persons.